muukii/cocoapods-frost/README.md

 ## Attention

-- Should build all of targets when pod updated - partially building might causes liking error (compile-time or dynamic-linking-time)
+- Should build all of targets when pod updated - partially building might causes linking error (compile-time or dynamic-linking-time)

 ## How it works